Permanent Residency Status in the United States

 Individuals who are willing to invest money in a business in America may also obtain permanent residency status.
 To qualify, an individual must invest at least $1 million and must create a minimum of 10 new jobs.

 Individuals who have been granted refugee or political asylum status also qualify to file for lawful permanent residence.

-In addition to being eligible to apply for permanent residence, an applicant also must be eligible for admission to the U.S. Obstacles to eligibility include medical conditions, criminal convictions, previous deportations from the U.S., past U.S. immigration violations and fraud.
+To apply for permanent residency status, an applicant must be eligible for admission to the U.S. Certain medical conditions, criminal convictions, previous deportations from the U.S., past U.S. immigration violations or a record of immigration fraud may render an applicant ineligible.
 An attorney who practices immigration law can explain any waivers and exceptions.

-An immigrant visa, also known as a green card, may be issued in the U.S. or at a designated U.S. Consulate in the applicant’s country of citizenship.
+A green card may be issued in the U.S. or at a designated U.S. Consulate in the applicant’s country of citizenship.